Complex, multi-step workflow with AWS Step Functions

 Orchestrated services: Every service has a single responsibility (e.g. resize the image), and some external (centralized) controller stores and executes all the coordination logic, calling every service in the right order and passing around the responses.
 You are here.
 Step Functions is our Orchestrator in this case.
 Our example is really simple, but the main advantage of orchestrated services is that you're centralizing the definition of the workflow and making it easier to implement really complex stuff.

 Choreographed services: Every service has a single responsibility (e.g. resize the image).
 It's subscribed to an event, and publishes an event when done.
 Every service only knows "If X happens, I do Y and post Z", without any knowledge of who causes X or who's listening for Z. The workflow logic is split across all services, but not tied to each service's implementation.
 Instead, the workflow logic emerges from watching all the services and understanding the end result of posting a message.
 The main advantages are that you don't depend on a centralized orchestrator and you're vendor agnostic (but that's not as important as we tend to think).
 They're not really harder to design than orchestrated services, the real disadvantage is that they're harder to keep track of.
-Our last issue was actually a ridiculously simple example of choreographed services.
+Here's an example of choreographed services.

-Use IaC: Write your workflow as code.
+Use Infrastructure as Code: Write your workflow as code.
 You can use CloudFormation, CDK, SAM, Terraform or any other tool.
 Creating the workflow for the first time is easier to do manually, but keeping track of later changes is ridiculously hard.